PP-FM/zkqbf-suite/sp2026_zkqbf_artifact_AWS/readme.txt

 - The artifact is implemented using the EMP-toolkit as the backend for interactive zero-knowledge proofs, and integrates the open-source ZKUNSAT implementation.
-- QBF solvers employed: DepQBF and QRPcheck (for Q-Res proofs), and CAQE (for Skolem/Herbrand strategies).
+- QBF solvers employed: DepQBF with QRPcheck (for Q-Res/Q-Cube-Res proofs), and CAQE-2 (for Skolem/Herbrand functions).
 - Certificates (proofs or strategies) are preprocessed into `.prf.unfold` files which serve as the direct input to our protocols.
-- Benchmarks are taken from the QBFEVAL’07 and QBFEVAL’23 suites, as well as real-world instances from:
+- Benchmarks are taken from the QBFEVAL'07 and QBFEVAL'23 suites, as well as real-world instances from:
   * Partial Equivalence Checking (PEC)
   * Conformant Planning (C-PLAN)
   * Black-Box Checking (BBC)
+  For the purposes of Artifact Evaluation we present select benchmarks from the QBFEVAL'07

 Hardware requirements:
-- The evaluation was originally run on AWS i4i.16xlarge instances (64 vCPUs, 512 GB RAM, 50 Gbps inter-instance bandwidth).
+- The evaluation of the protocol was originally run on AWS i4i.16xlarge instances (64 vCPUs, 512 GB RAM, 50 Gbps inter-instance bandwidth).

-- High-memory machines are recommended for large benchmarks.
+- High-memory (> 64 GiB) machines are recommended for large benchmarks.

 ----------------------------------------------------------------------
 A.2 Instructions